-We used the methodology proposed by Rios (2010) to analyze how the research question was described.
+The methodology proposed by Rios et al.2 was used to analyze how the RQ was described.
 In brief, the framing of the primary RQ of each study was evaluated firstly based on the introduction and secondly from the title and methodology sections.
-This evaluation was performed regardless of whether the RQ was formulated as a question, objective or hypothesis.
-Each reviewer identified a paragraph/ or sections where the RQ was discussed and then identified whether the four elements of PICO were present in those sections.
-We used a "PICO score" with a possible score between 0 and 4, as a measure of the completeness of the description of the primary research question, study objective or research hypothesis.
-A score of 4 confirmed that all PICO elements were described (Complete PICO).
-Reports that did not describe these 4 elements (Incomplete PICO) did not qualify as providing a structured RQ.
+This evaluation was performed regardless of whether the RQ was formulated as a question, objective, or hypothesis.
+Each reviewer identified a paragraph or sections where the RQ was discussed and then identified whether the four elements of PICO were present in those sections.
+A "PICO score" was used, with a possible score between 0 and 4, as a measure of the completeness of the description of the primary RO, study objective, or research hypothesis.
+A score of 4 confirmed that all PICO elements were described (complete PICO).
+Reports that did not describe these 4 elements (incomplete PICO) did not qualify as providing a structured RQ.
 Next, the adequacy of question formulation was evaluated based on the structure recommended by Cochrane.
-Cochrane proposes that the statement of a RQ should begin with a precise statement of the primary objective, ideally in a single sentence.
-The recommended sentence style and order is as follows: "to assess the effects of [intervention or comparison] for [health problem] in [types of people, disease or problem and setting if specified]".
-This specific order helps to clarify the aim of an RCTs, enhancing a reader's understanding of the goal of a study of the effectiveness/efficacy of an interventions,.
-For the purpose of this study, this specific statement was defined as the "PICO structure" and scored score of 1 was assigned if it was used, and a score of 0 if it was not used.
+Cochrane proposes that the statement of an RQ should begin with a precise statement of the primary objective, ideally in a single sentence.
+The recommended sentence style and order is as follows: "to assess the effects of [intervention or comparison] for [health problem] in [types of people, disease or problem and setting if specified]."15 This specific order helps to clarify the aim of RCTs, enhancing a reader's understanding of the goal of a study of the effectiveness/efficacy of an intervention.
+For the purpose of this study, this specific statement was defined as the "PICO structure" and a score of 1 was assigned if it was used, and a score of 0, if it was not used.

-Assessment of the quality of reporting in included studies
+Assessment of the Quality of Reporting in Included Studies

-The included studies were assessed for reporting using the CONSORT Statement for Randomized Trials of Nonpharmacologic Treatments checklist (CONSORT-NPTs checklist) to assess the quality of reporting in nonpharmacologic trials.
-This is an extension of the CONSORT checklist, developed to improve the reporting of RCTs investigating nonpharmacological treatments .
+The included studies were assessed for reporting using the Consolidated Standards of Reporting Trials (CONSORT) Statement for Randomized Trials of Nonpharmacologic Treatments checklist (CONSORT-NPTs checklist) to assess the quality of reporting in nonpharmacologic trials.
+This is an extension of the CON-SORT checklist, developed to improve the reporting of RCTs investigating nonpharmacologic treatments.^{16,17}

 The CONSORT-NPT checklist includes 45 items and each of them was scored 1 if it was reported and 0 if it was not clearly stated or definitely not stated.
-Item 4a) "Eligibility criteria for participants; When applicable, eligibility criteria for centers and for care providers" has been split to address both topics independently.
-Therefore, an overall quality score (OQS) was defined with possible value between 0 (no adherence) and 45 (complete adherence) points to measure the completeness of the reporting, i.e. adherence with the CONSORT-NPT checklist.
-A pre-training quality of reporting assessment was performed by the reviewers (SGL and MP) to define the evaluation criteria for the reporting quality.
-After the reporting evaluation, any disagreements were resolved involving a third reviewer (CA).
+Item 4a, "Eligibility criteria for participants; When applicable, eligibility criteria for centers and for care providers," has been split to address both topics independently.
+Therefore, an overall quality score (OQS) was defined with a possible value between 0 (no adherence) and 45 (complete adherence) points to measure the completeness of the reporting, that is, adherence with the CONSORT-NPT checklist.
+A pretraining quality of reporting assessment was performed by the reviewers (S.G.
+Lazzarini and M. Patrini) to define the evaluation criteria for the reporting quality.
+After the reporting evaluation, any disagreements were resolved involving a third reviewer (C. Arienti).

-Data extraction
+Data Extraction

-We used a standardized data abstraction form to extract data from each article.
-We collected the following article characteristics: first author, year, title, the RQ description and type (question, objective or hypothesis format) firstly described in introduction section and secondly in title and methods section, outcome measures from each trial, rehabilitation interventions and PICO format.
-Two reviewers blinded to each other's ratings extracted data independently and rated the framing of the RQ, they resolved any disagreement through consensus.
+A standardized data abstraction form was used to extract data from each article.
+The following article characteristics were collected: first author, year, title, the RQ description and type (question, objective or hypothesis format) firstly described in introduction section and secondly in title and methods section, outcome measures from each trial, rehabilitation interventions, and PICO format.
+Two reviewers blinded to each other's ratings extracted data independently and rated the framing of the RQ; they resolved any disagreement through consensus.

-Statistical analysis
+Statistical Analysis